bonitasoft-labs/bonita-tooling-live-log-configuration/README.md

 - logger level, see [JUL Level](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Level.html) for valid values

-Also remember that depending of the configuration, logs message are written in the bonita.log or catalina.log depending the log handler loggers are associated to.
+Also remember that depending of the configuration, logs message are written in the bonita.log or catalina.log regarding the log handler loggers are associated to.

-Tools have been tested with Bonita 7.8.4 Enterprise but should work with earlier and later versions and Community edition.
+Tools have been tested with Bonita 7.8.4 Enterprise but should Bonita Community edition and with other versions (at least for Bonita bundles using Tomcat 8.5, so from Bonita 7.6.x to 7.11.x).

-**Note**: not tested with the Bonita Wildfly Bundle, it may works with minor adjustments
+**Note**: not tested with the Bonita Wildfly Bundle, it may works with minor adjustments.
+See [#2](https://github.com/bonitasoft-labs/bonita-tooling-live-log-configuration/issues/2)

 # <a name="contributin"></a> Contributing and Support